Innoactive/Creator/.github/CODE_OF_CONDUCT.md

 ## Summary

-In order to keep the Open Source Innoactive community warm, welcoming, and safe place we ask that all participates read and adhere to the following code of conduct.
+In order to keep the Open Source Innoactive community warm, welcoming, and a safe place we ask that all participates read and adhere to the following code of conduct.

 * **Be friendly and patient:** Remember you might not be communicating in someone else's primary spoken or programming language, and others may not have your level of understanding.